MansiGit/AirBnB-price-predictor/README.md

   * Compare the model performances by RMSE, MAE and R2 Score

 ## Outcomes
+* Price is most positively correlated with host listings count and availabilty in the year.
+* So, more listing a host has, the price is higher and if the place is more available, you can charge more!

 <img src="https://user-images.githubusercontent.com/31558571/217119991-a0806cdd-fd58-42c7-ad50-000d6303911d.png"  width="60%" height="30%">
 <img src="https://user-images.githubusercontent.com/31558571/217120001-250b52ab-044a-426f-bfbc-3bbf1d8e84bb.png"  width="60%" height="30%">
 Looks like renting an entire appartment is more attractive over other options!